I. The Big Picture

 “User expectations for AI on their devices are fundamentally shifting how they interact with their apps.”

-The traditional model – users manually opening apps, navigating UIs, and completing tasks step by step – is evolving toward task delegation.
-Users tell an AI agent what they want (“order my usual pizza”, “coordinate a rideshare with coworkers”), and the agent handles the multi-step workflow across multiple apps.
+The traditional model – users manually opening apps, navigating UIs, completing tasks step by step – is giving way to task delegation.
+Users tell an AI agent what they want (“order my usual pizza”, “coordinate a rideshare with coworkers”), and the agent handles the multi-step workflow across apps.

-This shift reframes success metrics from “app opens” to “task completion.”
-Android’s response is to build native OS-level support for AI agents through two complementary frameworks:
+What matters is no longer “app opens” but “task completion.”
+Android now has OS-level support for AI agents through two frameworks:

-- ComputerControl – Universal UI automation that works with any app, unmodified
+- ComputerControl – UI automation that works with any app, unmodified

 flowchart TD